prawnstars/get-roar-for-jira/README.md

-# Landing page
+# The Roar website
-The landing page for Roar for Jira chrome plug-in
+The website for the Roar for Jira chrome plug-in.

+## Install
+- nothing to do.

+## Run
+- `python -m SimpleHTTPServer`
+- open localhost:8000